ZGorlock/YoutubeDownloader/README.md

 * ***location.output*** - The folder where downloaded content will be stored.
 For example: "C:/".
 By leaving this blank ("") content will be saved in a folder named "YoutubeDownloader" in your user directory.
 * ***format.asMp3*** - When set to true, the Youtube Downloader will download content as mp3 files instead of videos.
 To use this option, you must have ffmpeg installed and accessible on the path.
 You can set this variable to true or false, by default it is set to false.
 * ***format.preMerged*** - When set to false, and when ***executable*** is set to '*yt-dlp*', the Youtube Downloader will download videos in the best possible format, not just the best pre-merged format.
 When using this option, videos will not necessarily be downloaded in mp4 format.
 To use this option, you must have ffmpeg installed and accessible on the path.
 You can set this variable to true or false, by default it is set to true.
-* ***flag.logCommand*** - When set to true, the commands sent to the executable will be printed to the console for each video.
-You can set this variable to true or false, by default it is set to true.
-* ***flag.logWork*** - When set to true, the work done by the executable while downloading each video will be printed to the console.
-You can set this variable to true or false, by default it is set to false.

 You can also specify a global SponsorBlock configuration for videos downloaded by the Downloader.
 For more information on how to do this see the SponsorBlock Configuration section in the Channel Downloader chapter below.